 I had previously rubbed the drawer bottom boards together; then a couple of days ago, in relative respite from the high winds and searing heat that are presently wreaking havoc across the eastern seaboard of Australia, I cut the dovetails in the drawer stuff and knocked the drawers together.

-I bored the holes in the bottom of the carcase to accept the spigots on the bun feet and then glued the feet in place.
+I bored the holes in the bottom of the carcase to accept the bun feet’s spigots and then glued the feet in place.

 A quick tidy up with a plane yesterday and the drawers all slid nicely in and out of the carcase.
 I rubbed drawer stops into the back of the carcase sides to keep the drawers sitting pretty and then the 3/8″ thick vertical backboards were fixed into the rebate in the carcase back with wrought nails.

 The drawer construction is typical of the period with the drawer bottoms running front-to-back, nailed up to the drawer sides with the runners then rubbed beneath the bottoms.
-The procedure was covered in more depth in the similar walnut chest here and here, so I won’t repeat the entire process now other than to mention I ploughed a groove into the inner drawer faces to receive the drawer bottoms as opposed to the alternative (and previously employed) method of planing rebates.
+The procedure was covered in more depth in the similar walnut chest here and here, so I won’t repeat the entire process now other than to mention I ploughed a groove into the inner drawer faces to receive the drawer bottoms as opposed to the alternative (and earlier) practice of planing rebates in them.

 I’m not sure though if I would have used the word “fraudulent” as the vast majority of subsequent japanning was merely carried out to update furniture to prevailing tastes rather than with any intent to deceive.